Las Vegas Adoption Attorney

 Douglas Crawford Law Discusses Nevada Adoptions

-If you or anyone you know needs help with an adoption and you live in southern Nevada—whether in Las Vegas, Henderson, Boulder City or Mesquite—you need access to the best legal representation you can get.
+If you or anyone you know needs help with an adoption and you live in southern Nevada—whether in Las Vegas, Henderson, Boulder City or Mesquite—you need to get an Adoption Attorney to access the best legal representation you can get.

 In order to adopt one or more individuals in the state of Nevada, you must meet a few basic requirements: you must be over 10 years older than the prospective adoptee; if the child in question is over 14 years of age he/she must consent to the adoption; if you are married we will have to ensure that your spouse wishes to also be on the adoption paperwork, and if not we can create a legal agreement to fit your situation; if you are married but separated you can still adopt but we will have to get written consent from your legal partner.
 If they are not available there are legal remedies for that situation, too.
 The NRS is full of other possible solutions that may apply to your case—each situation is unique and we will craft an agreement that best suits you and the child or children in question.

 If you are adopting a child from what the NRS describes as “Indian” heritage, that may complicate the adoption process somewhat.
 The NRS seeks to protect tribal rights while also ensuring children have a shot at the best life possible.
 I can help you through this intricate area of law.

 If you are in a same-sex marriage, you will be happy to know that Nevada’s laws regarding LGBTQ adoption to not make biases because of gender.
 You are allowed to adopt.
 The same specifications listed in the NRS apply to you.
 The NRS allows petitions from married and unmarried LGBTQ parents.